antony-a-n/multi-tier-wordpress-deployment-with-terraform/README.md

 Also, we are using 2 **route 53** zones within our VPC.
 The private zone is set up to resolve the connection between the database server and the front-end server.
 Please note that DNS records in the private subnet are only resolved within the VPC.
 The already existing public zone is used to set up the domain URL and it is accessed via the **data source**.

 2 route tables created for the VPC. **rtb-public** and **rtb-private**.
-All the public subnets are associated with the rtb-public and private subnets are connected to rtb-private.We have 3 security groups created for the instances. backed, bastion and front-end.
+All the public subnets are associated with the rtb-public and private subnets are connected to rtb-private.We have 3 security groups created for the instances. backed, bastion and front-end.The inbound rules to the security groups are done with the **dynamic ingress** option which will reduce the code length.
+The ports are specified via variables.

 Here the whole terraform code is splitted into 6 .tf files and you need to configure the **provider.tf** with your access key and secret key which is passed via variables.You can change values in the **variables.tf** file as per your requirement and change the default value to your required ones . we are using a few variables for our code than hardcoding the direct values so it would helpful while reusing the code for creating a different infra.Also we are using the locals options to pass a few values.